gohugoio/hugo/content/getting-started/quick-start.md

 toc: true
 ---

-In this Quick Start, we will build an online bookshelf that lists books and their reviews.
-This quick start assumes you are using Hugo v0.15 or greater.

 {{% note %}}
 This Quick Start was originally written by [Shekhar Gulati](https://twitter.com/shekhargulati) in his [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series but has been heavily modified to represent additional features and other changes to Hugo.
 {{% /note %}}

+In this Quick Start, we will build an online bookshelf that lists books and their reviews.

+## Assumptions

+This quick start assumes you are using Hugo v0.15 or greater.

 ## Step 1.
 Install Hugo

-Go to [Hugo Releases][releases] and download the appropriate version for your operating system and architecture or follow the [Quick Install][quickinstall] in the Hugo docs.

-If installing from Hugo release, you'll need to save the main executable as `hugo` (or `hugo.exe` on Windows) somewhere in your `PATH`.
-You will need this command in the following steps..
+[Install Hugo][install].
+If installing from [Hugo releases][releases], you'll need to save the main executable as `hugo` (or `hugo.exe` on Windows) somewhere in your `PATH`.
+You will need the `hugo` command in the following steps.

 {{% note "Windows Users and Git Bash" %}}
 If you're on Windows, this Quick Start will assume you're using [Git Bash](https://git-for-windows.github.io/) (aka Git for Windows).